ibm-cloud-docs/vpc/ip-addresses-about.md

 ## Hierarchy of IP addresses
 {: #hierarchy-of-ip-addresses}

 VPC IPv4 addresses are created from address prefixes, and those address prefixes are created within VPCs.
 Subnets can then be created with a subset range or max range of addresses that fit within the address prefix range using CIDRs.
-For example, a subnet created with a CIDR of `172.16.0.0/12` has a range of IP addresses from `172.16.0.0` - `172.31.255.255` where there are 1048576 IP addresses that can be created.
+For example, a subnet that was created with a CIDR of `172.16.0.0/12` has a range of IP addresses from `172.16.0.0` - `172.31.255.255` where there are 1048576 IP addresses that can be created.
 When you create a floating IP, it receives an IP address from within the subnet CIDR.
 You can now assign this floating IP to a public gateway or network interface of an instance to give an internet IP address that enables connectivity and communication across the internet.

 ## Understanding the differences between public and private IP addresses
 {: #public-v-private}